← Back to all docs

 Session management

-Automatic reauth and cookie/session rotation with health checks
+Would need automatic reauth and cookie/session rotation with health checks

 Data freshness